Last Updated on July 26, 2021

 These are the famous sights you have to see in LA:

-The seven best sights to see in LA
+The seven best landmarks to see in LA

 What’s so special about the Hollywood Walk of Fame?
 From abroad, it may be difficult to see the irresistible appeal of a mile long trail.